-2017 Inauguration: CNN Is Denied Press Credentials For The ‘Deploraball’
+2017 Inauguration: CNN Denied Press Credentials For The ‘Deploraball’

 “We’re hosting the Deploraball at the Press Club because we support quality journalism.
 We sincerely want to rebuild trust with the media.
 Unfortunately, we feel your coverage during the election was biased to the point of being irresponsible.
 We question your integrity as an institution of journalism.
 Therefore, we will not be issuing you press passes.”

-The “no press passes for you” response added that the New Yorker and New York magazine, neither which are Trump-friendly outlets, will receive press credentials.
+The “no press passes for you” response added that the New Yorker and New York Magazine, neither of which are Trump-friendly outlets, will receive press credentials.

 CNN requested press passes.
 Here is our response. pic.twitter.com/yW8WtIUB1f